33 Best Things to do in Skudeneshavn and Karmoy

 It was built and used as a laundry and woodshed for the house on the opposite side of the street.

-The interesting ‘half house’ in Skudeneshaven’s old town
+The interesting ‘half house’ in Skudeneshaven’s old town ©Lifejourney4two

 Geitungen Lighthouse at Skudeneshavn

-Geitungen Lighthouse
+Geitungen Lighthouse ©Lifejourney4two

 It has a cute little harbour and a gorgeous beach cove perfect for swimming or paddling your feet.
+The rocky coastline and pine forest make for wonderful hiking.

-Over-sized wooden deck chairs are a beach feature
+Over-sized wooden deck chairs are a beach feature ©Lifejourney4two

-Syreneset Fort
+Syreneset Fort ©Lifejourney4two

-You can still get some shots from below and the scenery around the area is worth exploring.
+The scenery around the area is worth exploring.

 Skudeneshavn Lighthouse

-Kystfort is another war bunker and can be found up on top of the hills around Skudeneshavn overlooking the ocean.
+Kystfort is another war bunker located on top of the hills around Skudeneshavn, overlooking the ocean.

 Lars had fun looking around, whilst I enjoyed the scenery, the views across the ocean, playing with my camera and talking to the sheep.

-Old gun tracks at Krysfort
+Old gun tracks at Krysfort ©Lifejourney4two

 Krysfort

-Sandvesanden, Karmoy
+Sandvesanden, Karmoy ©Lifejourney4two

 This memorial is to remember those who left and lost their lives in American waters.
 The memorial plays a tune of remembrance at various times of the day.

-Ferkingstad Memorial by the coastline
+Ferkingstad Memorial by the coastline o

-Beautiful white sandy beaches at Akrehamn
+Beautiful white sandy beaches at Akrehamn ©Lifejourney4two

-A coastal path, on the western side of Karmoy, leads from the beach at Akrasanden to the Fisherman’s Memorial in Ferkingstad.
+A coastal path on the western side of Karmoy leads from the beach at Akrasanden to the Fisherman’s Memorial in Ferkingstad.

-Akrasanden to Ferkingstad Walk – Some magical scenery
+Akrasanden to Ferkingstad Walk – Some magical scenery ©Lifejourney4two

 We thought they were joking when Karmoy locals told us we could visit the Statue of Liberty!

 It was in operation until 1972 and now has a museum on site.
+The Little Statue of Liberty in Visnes is life-size, so somewhat smaller than the more famous one.

-Norway’s very own Statue of Liberty
+Norway’s very own Statue of Liberty ©Lifejourney4two

 The island of Karmoy is the home of the Viking Kings.

 They ruled from the site at Avaldsnes, about a 30-minute drive from Skudeneshavn.
+Here, you can visit the Viking History Centre and experience life on a Viking homestead.

-For more information about the Viking connection to Karmoy and what to do in Avaldsnes, read our post, In the Footsteps of the Viking Kings, Avaldsnes.
+For more information about the Viking connection to Karmoy and what to do in Avaldsnes, read our detailed post, In the Footsteps of the Viking Kings, Avaldsnes.

 Signs to viking farm at Avaldsnes, Karmoy

-The modern Avaldsnes cultural centre in the background
+The modern Avaldsnes cultural centre in the background ©Lifejourney4two

-Here you’ll also find the Virgin Mary’s Needle, an ancient stone that dates from around 200AD.
-The story passed down through the ages is that if the stone touches the church then Doomsday will descend.
-Legend suggests that priests would climb up the pillar at night and chip away pieces to make sure it did not touch the church.
+Here, you’ll also find the Virgin Mary’s Needle, an ancient stone from around 200 AD.
+The story passed down through the ages is that if the stone touches the church, Doomsday will descend.

-St.Olav’s Church and the Virgin Mary’s Needle
+St.Olav’s Church and the Virgin Mary’s Needle ©Lifejourney4two

 We found this awesome island of Utsira, just west of Karmoy, at the end of our stay in Skudeneshavn.
 However, we wish we’d found it sooner.

-You can overnight at the ‘Love’ and ‘Conversation’ Huts
+You can overnight at the ‘Love’ and ‘Conversation’ Huts ©Lifejourney4two

-The sculpture comprises four life-size horses and is representative of the origins of industrialisation but they are also meant as a warning about climate change.
 Each horse head has been modelled on an oil well pump, making a political comment on the impact of fossil fuels on our planet.
+Haugesund is about a 40-minute drive north of Skudeneshavn.

-The ‘Rising Tide’ Sculpture in Haugesund, Norway
+The ‘Rising Tide’ Sculpture in Haugesund, Karmoy Norway ©Lifejourney4two

 Derikhuset sign